aegoh/AE-FITS-Compression/README.md

    \end{cases}
 \ $$

 where i,j indicates the row and column of the latent space and k indicates the channel.
-This method seems to behave unexpectedly; it does not perform the best at 1x compression (no compression) but at a specific compression ratio.
+This method seems to behave unexpectedly; it does not perform the best at 1x compression (no compression) but instead at seemingly arbitrary specific compression ratio.

 ## beta-vae.ipynb